HechenMountain/stringy-gpds/README.md

 Please cite the original authors if you use these data in scientific work.

 These files are provided **for reproducibility purposes only**.
-The maintainers of this package claim **no ownership** of the original data.
+The maintainer of this package claim **no ownership** of the original data.

 ## 🐛 Issues & Support